arckiCriss/flamin-hot-cheetos/README.md

 # flamin-hot-cheetos
-open-source csgo internal cheat
+open-source csgo internal assistance

-disclaimer: the project can be pretty messy & the information below may be outdated!
+disclaimer: the information below may be outdated!

 overview: